 This inspection should include the following:

-- 1. All mounting supports should be secure. - 2.
-All external nuts, bolts and fittings should be tight. - 3.
-All suction and discharge piping should be secure. - 4.
-All surfaces and joints should show no signs of leakage.
+- 1. All mounting supports should be secure. - All external nuts, bolts and fittings should be tight. - All suction and discharge piping should be secure. - 4.
+All surfaces and joints should show no signs of leakage, corrosion or wear.